jonathank1906/CS-Notes/Semester 1 Courses/OOP Course/Coding/Git.md

 5. Open this folder with VS Code.
 6. Back to the command prompt do the rest of the commands it gives you.

+…or create a new repository on the command line
 ```
 echo "# CS_Notes" >> README.md
 git init